tasket/wyng-backup/doc/Wyng_User_Reference.md

 #### `--import-other-from=volname:|:path`

-Enables `send`ing a volume from a path that is not a supported snapshot storage type.
+Enables `send`-ing a volume from a path that is not a supported snapshot storage type.
 This may be any regular file or a block device which is seek-able.

 When it is specified this option causes slow delta comparisons to be used for the specified volume(s) instead of the default fast snapshot-based delta comparisons.
-It is not recommended for regular use with large volumes.
+It is not recommended for regular use with large volumes if speed or efficiency are a priority.

 The special delimiter used to separate the _volname_ (archive volume name) and the _path_ is ':|:' which means this option cannot be used to `send` directly to volume names in the archive which